jahirxtrap/healthindicatortxf/README.md

 - HUD displays entity name, armor, health in numeric and bar format
 - Damage particles when hitting an entity
-- Colors and other features can be configured in mod config
+- Bar style, colors and other features can be configured in mod config

 <strong>Fabric/Quilt dependencies:</strong>